 - Hook - Which matches your yarn thickness.
 The crochet hook size should be indicated on the label of your yarn.

 - Yarn - There are many types of yarn suitable for crochet.
-Your slip stitch may be crocheted in a matching or contrast color.
+Your slip stitch may be crocheted in matching or contrasting color.

 If you are a beginner, read my article on how to crochet for beginners for an overview of choosing yarns and hooks as well as some basic stitches.

-To practice this technique, you will need to create some crochet fabric to start off with.
+To practice this technique, you will need to create some crochet fabric to start off.
 Make a sample rectangle in double crochet.

 - Start with 10 chain stitches, make 3 turning chains, then double crochet into each chain.